Tree Trimming Guide in Edmonton

 When looking to cut back stems, avoid cutting halfway between buds as this leaves an extended portion of the stem to wither and die, which is unsightly and invites insects and disease.

 Instead, cut about 1/4 inch above a bud facing the direction you wish new growth to follow, and angle the cut in the same direction.

 Removing one of the forked trunks while the tree is still young can prevent these issues.
-Cut the stump on a slight angle as close to ground level as possible.
-Doing this will allow rainwater to drain off the stump and not pool or cause issues with rot.
 It is also essential not to damage the bark on the remaining trunk.

 When too many branches get bunched together, it can become unsightly and smaller, more undesirable branches may interfere with the development of larger branches.

 By thinning the lateral shoots, the remaining branches will be allowed to get better air circulation, water, and sunlight.

 Edmonton has been known to experience extreme weather, and when a branch breaks off in the wind, a stub is left behind.
 The dead remnant or stub prevents a protective callus from closing the wound and provides insects with a potential entry point.
 Once insects make their way inside, moisture and rot can take over.